crcdng/hen-metaverse-tutorial-1/Tutorial.md

 1. A laptop or PC with an up to date web browser such as Chrome (recommended for VR) or Firefox.
 2. A code editor.
 I use Visual Studio Code (VS Code).
 3. A terminal (also called "command line" or "shell").
 VS Code has a terminal built in `(Terminal -> New Terminal)`.
 4. A local web server.
 VS Code has an extension called "Live Server", which comes handy.
-Extensions are installed from the Extension panel `(View -> Extensions)` by entering their name in the search field and following the instructions.
+Extensions in VS Code are installed from the Extension panel `(View -> Extensions)` by entering their name in the search field and following the instructions.
 5. npm, the node.js package manager.

-These are the tools we will be using during this course.
+These tools we will also be using during this course.
 If you are just getting started, follow the links at the end of the article to install them.
 If you are advanced, feel free to use your favourite editor / server / package manager instead.

 5. I recommend for this tutorial to have your own Tezos wallet, and in the second tutorial you need one.
 I use the Temple wallet with Chrome.
 You also need a small amount of Tez (probably less than 1 Tez overall) in order to buy an NFT in tutorial 2 and for the interactions in tutorial 3.
 6. In tutorial 3 we will use [SmartPy](https://smartpy.io/) to write a smart contract.
 To test the contract you will need two Tezos addresses which both own an NFT on Hic et Nunc.